openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 runtime level components for specific usages, such as dynamic heap/stack, mmap, mprotect, higher level language JIT compiler, etc.

+**Note:**  As the EMM is a component inside enclave, it should not have direct OS dependencies.
+However, the design proposed in this document only considers call flows and semantics for Linux.

 ## User Experience ##

+**Runtime Abstraction**

+To make the EMM implementation portable across different SGX enclave runtimes, e.g., the Open Enclave and Intel SGX SDKs, this document also proposes a set of abstraction layer APIs for the runtimes to implement.
+The runtime abstraction layer APIs encapsulate runtime specific support such as making OCalls, registering callbacks on page faults, on which the EMM implementation relies to collaborate with the OS.

+The EMM source code will be hosted and maintained in the [Intel SGX PSW and SDK repository](https://github.com/intel/linux-sgx).
+The EMM can be built as a separate library then linked into any runtime that implements the abstraction layer APIs.

 **Allocate, Deallocate Enclave Memory**

-The EMM provides an API, sgx_mm_alloc, for clients to request enclave memory allocations.
+The EMM provides an API, sgx_mm_alloc, for its clients to request enclave memory allocations.
 An enclave memory allocation represents both a reserved virtual address range and a commitment of EPC pages.
 EPC pages are committed for enclaves via special SGX instructions: loaded by EADD/EEXTEND before EINIT